dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 There are several illustrative example queries in this documentation.
 You can see an example of [queries on the Model node](/docs/dbt-cloud-apis/metadata-schema-model).

+## Reasonable use
+All Metadata (GraphQL) API requests are subject to request rate and response size limiting to prevent abuse and help ensure performance and stability.

+The current rate limit is 200 requests within a minute for a given IP address.
+If a user exceeds this limit, they will receive a HTTP 429 response status.

 ## GraphQL API explorer